 Amy Fry is the Electronic Resources Coordinator at Bowling Green State University in Ohio and the instruction liaison for the Art Department.
 She has been a librarian at academic libraries in Missouri, Minnesota and California, working in reference, electronic resources management, and interlibrary loan.
 Her research interests include usage patterns, resource discovery and search behavior related to online resources, and she recently collaborated on a usability study and website redesign project at BGSU.
 She is also the chair of the ALA RUSA MARS Local Systems & Services Committee.

 Maura Smale is Chief Librarian at New York City College of Technology of the City University of New York, and the blog coordinator for ACRLog.
 Before September 2014 she was the Coordinator of Library Instruction at City Tech.
 Her professional background includes a (thus far, successful!) transition from archaeology to academic librarianship, with a sideline in online media.
-Her research interests include undergraduate scholarly habits and information-seeking behavior, using games in teaching and learning, new models of scholarly communication, and emerging instructional technologies.
+Her research interests include undergraduate academic culture, scholarly habits and information-seeking behavior, using games in teaching and learning, open access publishing, critical librarianship, and instructional technology.

-Veronica A. Wells is the Access Services/Music Librarian at University of the Pacific in Stockton, California.
+Veronica A. Wells is the Information Services Coordinator/Music Librarian at University of the Pacific in Stockton, California.
 She is currently in her first professional position after earning an MLIS and Master of Arts in Music from the University of Wisconsin-Madison.
 Veronica’s research interests include assessment of music information literacy instruction, incorporating emerging technologies into library instruction in a meaningful way, and best practices for educating faculty and students on Copyright Law and intellectual property.